 This past summer the Michigan Department of Environmental Quality (MDEQ) collected water samples from the Hardy Jennings Drain on multiple occasions for water chemistry and pathogens.
 On November 13, 2017, MDEQ, Michigan Department of Agriculture and Rural Development (MDARD) and Shiawassee County Soil Conservation District staff inspected a local dairy farm operation for potential breaches of intended or unintended manure or other discharges that could negatively influence the Hardy Jennings Drain.
-According to an MDEQ representative, none were found.
 On November 20, 2017 MDEQ collected another set of water samples from the Hardy Jennings Drain for water chemistry and pathogens.
-Additionally, this past September 14, 2017 information from a reliable source indicated that upstream manure spreading was kept further from the Hardy Jennings Drain in response to water quality concerns.

-The recent photos are of Lake Manitou.
+Lake Manitou Photos.
 Sunset in November.
 Ice forming in December.